[?] Subscribe To This Site

 It makes sense that immunizations could reduce the risk of SIDS.
 Immunized babies are less likely to contract infections that might trigger a SIDS event.
 But, because physicians often delay immunizations when babies are ill, it’s also possible that the immunized babies were healthier to begin with.
 More research is needed to distinguish between these explanations.

-Steps we can take to reduce the risk of SIDS
+The takeaway: Steps we can take to reduce the risk of SIDS

-• Keep baby’s face and head uncovered
+• Keep the baby’s face and head uncovered

 • Avoid overheating the baby